infinum/rails-handbook/Production release.md

 * Check that the app doesn't have any security issues on Code Climate.
 If it isn't on Code Climate, why isn't it?
 If there is a specific reason for not using Code Climate, check the security of your application with [Brakeman](https://github.com/presidentbeef/brakeman).
 * Check that Bugsnag is included.
 * Gzip the content with [Rack Deflater](http://robots.thoughtbot.com/content-compression-with-rack-deflater/).
-* Check that indices are all set up—if you have the postgres `pg_stat_statements` extension enabled, check what are some of the slow queries and consult with the team on ways to decrease their execution time.
+* Check that indices are all set up—if you have the Postgres `pg_stat_statements` extension enabled, check what are some of the slow queries and consult with the team on ways to decrease their execution time.
 Also, check out [lol_dba](https://github.com/plentz/lol_dba)—a static checker for indices based on foreign keys.
 * Check if models have actions dependent on their associations.

 **HTML apps only:**